crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

   ```

   This `moniker` will be the displayed id of your node when connected to Crypto.com Chain network.
+  When providing the moniker value, make sure you drop the square brackets since they are not needed.
+  The example below shows how to initialize a node named `pegasus-node` :

+    ```bash
+      ./chain-maind init pegasus-node --chain-id testnet-croeseid-1
+    ```

   ::: tip NOTE